 - Via Internet: Go to www.proxyvote.com and follow the instructions.
 You may do this at your convenience, 24 hours a day, 7 days a week.
 You will need to have your proxy card or Notice in hand.
 The deadline for Internet voting is 11:59 p.m.
-Eastern time, April 23, 2019. - By Telephone: Call toll-free 1-800-690-6903 and follow the instructions.
+EDT, April 21, 2020. - By Telephone: Call toll-free 1-800-690-6903 and follow the instructions.
 You may do this at your convenience, 24 hours a day, 7 days a week.
 You will need to have your proxy card or Notice in hand.
 The deadline for voting by telephone is 11:59 p.m.
-Eastern time, April 23, 2019. - In Writing: Complete, sign, date and return the proxy card in the return envelope provided with your proxy card, so that it is received no later than April 23, 2019. - In Person: Attend the Annual Meeting to cast your vote.
+EDT, April 21, 2020. - In Writing: Complete, sign, date and return the proxy card in the return envelope provided with your proxy card, so that it is received no later than April 21, 2020. - In Person: Attend the Annual Meeting to cast your vote.

 If you submit a proxy to the Company before the Annual Meeting, whether by proxy card, telephone or Internet, the persons named as proxies will vote your shares as you direct.
-If no instructions are specified, the proxy will be voted for the three directors nominated by the Board of Directors; for the ratification of the appointment of Deloitte &
+If no instructions are specified, the proxy will be voted as follows: for the three directors nominated by the Board of Directors; for the amendment to our Articles of

-Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 28, 2019; and for the non-binding, advisory proposal to approve the compensation paid to our Named Executives.
+Incorporation; for the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 26, 2020; and for the non-binding, advisory proposal to approve the compensation paid to our Named Executives.